Spy × Family: Sales

 On April 3, 2022, on the eve of the release of volume 9 and the premiere of the anime, the manga was reported to have over 15 million copies in circulation.
 By May 2022, the manga had over 21 million copies in circulation.
 It was tentatively the third best-selling manga from the last month of 2021 to the first 5 months of 2022.
 In August 2022, the manga had over 25 million copies in circulation, doubling in number compared with 9 months prior.
 In October, around the return of the anime's second cour and the release of volume 10, it was reported that the series had more than 26.5 million copies in circulation.
 By October, the manga had over 27 million copies in circulation.
 It was the third best-selling manga series in 2022, with over 10.6 million copies sold; its first ten volumes were among the 25 best-selling manga volumes of the year.
 The series was also ranked fifth on Rakuten's Top 20 Best Selling Digital Manga of 2022.
 In December the same year, it was reported that the series has surpassed 29 million copies in circulation.

 On March 23, 2023, editor Shihei Lin reported that the series had over 30 million copies in circulation, on the eve of the release of volume 11.
 On September 12, 2023, it was reported that the series had reached 31 million copies in circulation with 12 volumes, including volume 12's number that would be released in the next 3 weeks.
 Volumes 11 and 12 were among the best-selling manga volumes of 2023.
 On December 17, 2023, the series was reported to have over 34 million copies in circulation.
 Volume 11 was Shueisha's third-highest first print run manga volume of 2023–2024 (period from April 2023 to March 2024), with 1.55 million copies printed.
 In March 2024, the series had reached over 35 million copies in circulation with the release of volume 13.
 In December 2024, the series had reached over 38 million copies in circulation.
 Volume 14 had an initial print run of 1.3 million copies printed, making it Shueisha's third-highest first print run manga volume of 2024–2025 (period from April 2024 to March 2025).
+Volumes 13 and 14 were among the best-selling manga volumes of 2024, placing fourth and seventh, respectively.
+In December 2025, it was reported that the manga had reached over 41 million copies in circulation.
+Volumes 15 and 16 were among the best-selling manga volumes of 2025, placing sixth and eighth, respectively.
+In April 2026, the series surpassed 42 million copies in circulation.
+During the period from November 2025 to May 2026, volume 17 was ranked as the second best-selling manga volume, with 553,059 copies sold.